NicolasPllr1/NicolasPllr1/README.md

-Hi!
-I'm Nicolas, a software engineer from France ;)
+# Hi!
+I'm Nicolas

-I've studied maths/physics, and now I enjoy programming a lot!
+I'm a software engineer from France ;) I've studied maths/physics, and now I enjoy programming a lot!

 My interests are quite diverse, spanning traditional software engineering, modern machine learning and nlp, but also lower-level intricacies.